Retr05041/goker/README.md

 A program created for my final year dissertation.

 # What is it?
 Goker is a decentralized peer-to-peer poker client, implementing the Mental Poker Protocol to establish trust through cummutative encryption.

-Signing all commands with an RSA signature, and tags game commands to prevent core replay attacks.
+- Signing all commands with an RSA signature, and tags game commands to prevent core replay attacks.
+- Time locked encryption of peers keyring is used to handle drop out failure

 # Setup and Run
 To build you will need the latest version of [Golang](https://go.dev/) installed.